 - Act as Liaison between The Network and the Associate Board, and assist the Associate Board, as needed.

 - Assist with fundraising event planning and execution.

 - Perform all other duties as assigned by the Director of Development.

 Education: Bachelor’s degree required

-- Minimum of 3-5 years of progressive experience in a not-for-profit fundraising position is strongly desired.
+- Minimum of 3-5 years of progressive experience in a similar not-for-profit and/or fundraising position is strongly preferred.

 - Proven experience working with donors, volunteers, committees, and non-profit boards is desired.

 - High-level knowledge of Word, Excel, and working knowledge of Constant Contact, Mailchimp, social media, and other web-based applications desired.

 - Ability to perform multiple tasks with accuracy, prioritize workflow, and realize goals while meeting deadlines in a timely manner.